sjg20/paperman/README.md

 ## Command-line usage

+### -m <file>

+Convert a file to .max, Paperman's native format.
+The new file has the same name but with a .max extension.

 ### -p <file>

 Convert a file to PDF, The new file has the same name but with a .pdf extension.